Disclaimer

 • webConfiguration: Indicates which Web settings to apply to the Web server used for the REST API.

-• role: ENGINE_SERVER, indicating that the Rampiva Engine Server component will run;
+• role: ENGINE_SERVER, indicating that the Automate Engine Server component will run;

-• apiSecret: Key used for the authentication between Rampiva Automate components.
-Set the same random value on all Rampiva Scheduler, Proxy and Server instances.
+• apiSecret: Key used for the authentication between Automate components.
+Set the same random value on all Automate Scheduler, Proxy and Server instances.

 • nuixEnginePath: The location of the Nuix Engine deployment.
 This folder should contain bin, lib, and user-data subfolders directly.